LittlePumpkin87/Little_Pumpkin_Design/README.md

 #Next Steps

--- make the Carreer Timeline more interactive
+-- make the Carreer Timeline more interactive <-- DONE

--- add a few simple animations to get rid off the static look
+-- add a few simple animations to get rid off the static look <-- DONE

--- load text from external files instead of writing them directly in index.html to improve performance

--- edit pictures and reduce size in slider gallery to improve performance
+-- edit pictures and reduce size in slider gallery to improve performance <-- DONE (added JS script for preloading images)

+-- Prevent Bots fron spamming through Contact Form <-- DONE with Honeypot Method

+# To Do starting 24th March 2024

+-- edit View for Desktop Monitors to make it more appealing

+-- advance animation on carreer Timeline to make it "grow" as you scroll#

+-- tweek the existing animations to improve the smoothenes and overall view

+-- Make Skill Section more interactive

+-- rewrite Texts

+-- add more/different Refrences to Design and Coding Section